+'''

 class Location

-const id as String
+const id

+const initial

-const initial as Bool ean
+const initial

-const outTransitions as Set of Transition
+const outTransitions

 class Transition

+const id

-const id as String
+const id

-const blockTime as Bool ean
+const blockTime

-const setPrior as Bool ean
+const setPrior

-const dstLocationID as Stri ng
+const dstLocationID

 enum SYNROLE

 SEND

-RECEI VE
+RECEIVE

+'''

 The class SignalChannel captures the synchronous communication among automata.
 The variable field senders and receivers record a set of signal senders and receivers, respectively.
 The Boolean field broadcast indicates whether the signal channel is a broadcasting channel.
 In a broadcasting channel, a sender publishes events without waiting for receivers and the event will be broadcasted to all receivers that are waiting for it.
 The event will be lost, if there are no receivers that are waiting for it.
 A non-broadcasting channel is enabled to fire when there are at least one sender and one receiver that are waiting.
 Only one sender and one receiver can take part in a synchronization communication and a synchronization pair is chosen non-deterministically when several combinations are enabled.